google/santa/docs/binaries/santabundleservice.md

 ## Events

 Once the containing bundle is identified, the directory tree is scanned for all contained binaries.
-Pseudo-events are created for each entry.
+Pseudo-events are created for each entry that contain all of the same information as normal [execution events](../concepts/events.md).
 These events can be sent to the sync server if requested.

 ## Bundle Hash